mayukhdeep12/DockerPractice/README.md

 31. Pull the docker image
 -> Now First delete the myimage image from the docker -> than "docker pull username/demorep:1.0"

+32. Private Registry
+-> Registry is the container managed by Docker which can be used to host private repositories.

+33. docker run –d –p 5000:5000 –-name registry registry:2
+-> We are just tagging the registry container as “2”, to differentiate it on the Docker host.
+-> The –d option is used to run the container in detached mode.
+This is so that the container can run in the background

+34. Let’s do a docker ps to see that the registry container is indeed running.

+35. docker tag 5d0da3dc9764 localhost:5000/centos
+-> let’s tag one of our existing images so that we can push it to our local repository.
+In our example, since we have the centos image available locally, we are going to tag it to our private repository and add a tag name of centos.

+36. docker push localhost:5000/centos
+-> let’s use the Docker push command to push the repository to our private repository.

+37. docker rmi centos:latest , docker rmi 67591570dd29
+-> let’s delete the local images we have for centos using the docker rmi commands.

+38. docker pull localhost:5000/centos
+-> we are pulling the centos image to the private repository hosted at localhost:5000.

+39. Building a Web Server Docker File
+-> Check the Dockerfile for more details

+40. docker build –t=”mywebserver” .
+-> Run the Docker build command to build the Docker file

+41. docker run –d –p 80:80 mywebserver
+-> it’s now time to create a container from the image.
+We can do this with the Docker run command -> Check the apache running at http://localhost:80

+42. CMD Instruction - CMD command param1
+->This command is used to execute a command at runtime when the container is executed.

+43. FROM ubuntu
+MAINTAINER username@gmail.com
+CMD [“echo” , “hello world”]
+-> CMD is just used to print hello world.
+-> Build the image using the Docker build command.
+-> Run a container from the image.

+44. ENTRYPOINT - ENTRYPOINT command param1
+-> This command can also be used to execute commands at runtime for the container.
+-> command − This is the command to run when the container is launched.
+-> param1 − This is the parameter entered into the command.

+45. FROM ubuntu
+MAINTAINER demousr@gmail.com
+ENTRYPOINT [“echo”]
+-> Build the image using the Docker build command.
+-> Run a container from the image.

+46. ENV - ENV key value
+-> This command is used to set environment variables in the container.
+-> Key − This is the key for the environment variable.
+-> value − This is the value for the environment variable.

+47. FROM ubuntu
+MAINTAINER demousr@gmail.com
+ENV var1=Tutorial var2=point
+-> Build the image using the Docker build command - docker build -t="envdemo" .
+-> Run a container from the image - docker run -it envdemo /bin/bash -> execute the env command to see the environment variables - root@4t34t:/# env

+48. WORKDIR - WORKDIR dirname
+-> This command is used to set the working directory of the container.

+49. FROM ubuntu
+MAINTAINER demousr@gmail.com
+WORKDIR /newtemp
+CMD pwd
+-> Build the image using the Docker build command - docker build -t="tempdemo" .
+-> Run a container from the image - docker run tempdemo

+50. Container Linking
+-> docker jenkins pull
+-> run the container, but this time, you can specify a name to the container by using the –-name option.
+This will be our source container - docker run --name=jenkins -d jenkins
+-> launch the destination container, but this time, we will link it with our source container.
+For our destination container, we will use the standard Ubuntu image - docker run --name=reca --link=jenkins:alias-src -it ubuntu:latest /bin/bash
+-> docker ps
+-> type env in the root you will notice new variables for linking with the source container.